-It is no secret that (thus far) the insurance industry has enjoyed the privilege of staying outside of the digital wave that swept up many other industries years ago such as software, finance, or entertainment.
+It’s no secret that, so far, the insurance industry has enjoyed the privilege of staying outside the digital wave that swept up many other industries years ago, such as software, finance, and entertainment.

-People no longer print concert, movie, or even airline tickets, they have an app on their phone for that.
-All the while, insurance companies continue to mail out policy packets and insurance ID cards when open enrollment or renewals come around.
+People no longer print tickets for concerts, movies, or even flights – they have an app on their phones for that.
+Meanwhile, insurance companies continue to mail out policy packets and insurance ID cards when open enrollment or renewals come around.

-You can buy and sell stock with a user-friendly interface, while many adjustments to an insurance policy require (at the very least) a phone call and a one-on-one conversation with an informative agent.
+You can buy and sell stock with a user-friendly interface, but many adjustments to an insurance policy require a phone call and a one-on-one conversation with an informative agent, at the very least.

-While software companies have been hard at work digitizing so many aspects of our lives, insurance has held on tight to “enrollment day” fairs at the workplace and other personal, face to face sales tactics.
+While software companies have been hard at work digitizing many aspects of our lives, insurance has held on tight to “enrollment day” fairs at the workplace and other personal, face-to-face sales tactics.

-Digital adoption has been slow coming as both consumers and companies were willing to accept the old idea that insurance should be a “clunky” process.
-Finally, that perception is poised to change quickly in the coming months.
+Digital adoption has been slow in coming, as both consumers and companies have been willing to accept the old idea that insurance should be a “clunky” process.
+Finally, that perception is poised to change.

-2. The COVID 19 crisis is accelerating and forcing change
+The Covid-19 crisis is accelerating and forcing change

-With the outbreak of the coronavirus in March, staying at home and working online has become the standard in these unprecedented times.
+With the outbreak of the coronavirus in March 2020, staying at home and working online has become the standard in these unprecedented times.
 In a matter of weeks, schools, businesses, and individuals were forced to find creative and effective ways to overcome the obstacles created by the necessity of quarantine and social distancing.
-As the pandemic continues, many companies are realizing that some of these solutions are also cost effective and beneficial in a multitude of ways.
+As the pandemic continues, many companies are realizing that some of these solutions are also cost-effective and beneficial in a multitude of ways.

-Though in the past few jobs allowed the “work from home” option to their employees, at least not on a regular basis.
-It was generally assumed that working from home would allow a significant decrease in productivity and quality, resulting in a waste of time and resources.
+In the past, few jobs allowed the “work-from-home” option to their employees – at least, not on a regular basis.
+It was generally assumed that working from home would cause a significant decrease in productivity and quality, resulting in wasted time and resources.

-However, now that essentially everyone who is able to is working remotely, companies are realizing that it can be both affordable and highly effective.
+But now that essentially everyone who is able to is working remotely, companies are realizing that this arrangement can be both affordable and highly effective.

-With the potential to eliminate the overhead cost of hosting a large number of employees in a brick and mortar building, it is very likely that many companies won’t be going back to the old model even after they have the green light to return to the office at 100% capacity.
-The need for lifestyle benefits at the office will decrease as the benefits to working from home are embraced by the workforce.
+With the potential to eliminate the overhead cost of hosting many employees in a brick-and-mortar building, it’s likely that many companies won’t go back to the old model –even after they have the green light to return to the office at 100% capacity.
+The need for lifestyle benefits at the office will decrease as the workforce embraces the benefits of working from home.

 In this chain reaction, insurance companies will be significantly impacted when it comes time for enrollment day—which will likely never look the same again.

-If employees will not be meeting with you or your representatives face-to-face as they consider their options for insurance, they will begin to rely more and more heavily on the insurer’s digital presence to make their decisions.
+If employees won’t be meeting with you or your representatives face-to-face as they consider their options for insurance, they’ll begin to rely more and more heavily on the insurer’s digital presence to make their decisions.

 This is a massive error.
 More and more, the success of new technology in business will hinge on a pleasant user interface experience right from the beginning.

 As the cell phone in our pocket becomes more and more powerful, the necessity for a full-sized computer or laptop screen diminishes.
-It is a fair assumption that not everyone will have a laptop, but they will almost certainly have a phone.
+It’s fair to assume that not everyone will have a laptop in the future, but they will almost certainly have a phone.

-In either case, the accessibility of making a policy adjustment or following up on a claim from a smartphone will drive customers towards companies that have not only an appealing desktop website, but a convenient mobile site or mobile app as well.
+In either case, the accessibility of making a policy adjustment or following up on a claim from a smartphone will drive customers towards companies that not only have an appealing desktop website, but that also have a convenient mobile site or app as well.

 Without the benefits of having a knowledgeable salesperson who can have a face-to-face conversation with potential clients at an enrollment fair, you must convey the same technical information in an equally clear but additionally concise manner, allowing the customer to successfully navigate their options for insurance plans and voluntary benefits on their own.

-By utilizing a visual aid such as a decision matrix displayed in an easy to read format, clients will require no further explanation of their enrolment options.
-Making these options clear and available for customers to digest at their own pace will allow them to feel more confident in their decision in the long run.
+By utilizing a visual aid, such as a decision matrix displayed in an easy-to-read format, clients will require no further explanation of their enrollment options.
+Making these options clear and available for customers to digest at their own pace will ultimately allow them to feel more confident in their decision-making.

-With the fast-paced world that we live in today, people don’t want to wait for their membership cards to arrive in the mail.
-Many insurance companies have already been adapting by offering a digital delivery of insurance cards, but moving forward, it will soon be seen as more than just a convenience—it will become a requirement.
+In the fast-paced world we live in, people don’t want to wait for their membership cards to arrive in the mail.
+Many insurance companies have already been adapting by offering digital delivery of insurance cards.
+But, moving forward, digital delivery will soon be seen as more than just a convenience—it will become a requirement.

-Giving your customers the power to make decisions makes them feel more in control, so they often want more than just one or two options for everything.
-If the process for picking out their insurance plan is completed step by step with interactive questions along the way, they will feel more confident in their decisions than if they are merely given a red pill or a blue pill and no option but to swallow one or the other whole.
+Giving your customers the power to make decisions makes them feel more in control, so they’ll often want more than just one or two options to choose from.
+If the process of picking out their insurance plan is completed step-by-step, with interactive questions along the way, they’ll feel more confident in their decisions than if they were merely given a red pill or a blue pill, with no option but to swallow one or the other whole.